Variational Tensor Neural Networks for Deep Learning: TNN Classifier

-Fig.~\ref{Fig:loss_svn_blobs} further shows the loss function and entanglement entropy as a function of the sweep iterations for different bond dimensions $D$.
+Fig.~\ref{Fig:loss_svn_blobs} further shows the loss function and entanglement entropy on the middle virtual bond of the MPO weights, as a function of the sweep iterations for different bond dimensions $\chi$.
 While both plots provide a measure for the training convergence, the $S$ suggests that the MPO weights of the \texttt{TNLayer} represent a weekly entangled state with a small correlation among the parameters.
 This is best confirmed by very small entanglement entropy (close to zero) which is a typical behavior for product states.
 Looking at the distribution of blobs that are categorized into two localized clusters with almost no overlap, it is expected of the MPO weights be very close to that of the product states.
 The TNN therefore, not only classifies the blobs but also provides expressive insight into the nature of MPO weights.